7 - Give Us a Show Then

 Before she let go, I quickly asked, "This is G'Quan's Lament in D minor right?"

-Surprised she said, "I didn't think you were the sort who enjoyed Narn opera."
+Surprise filled her voice as she spoke, "I didn't think you were the sort who enjoyed Narn opera."

 "I don't and by the looks of it the Centauri are hating it."
 I pointed over at the table of formerly celebrating Centauri technomages.
-The ones that were not glaring at Roland were angrily speaking among themselves.
+The ones that were not glaring at Roland were angrily speaking amongst themselves.
 I continued, "But I've learned to appreciate it.
 Herazade only listens to it when she's in a good mood.
 I can ask for anything and she always says yes.
-That's how I got my pony.
-I named him Sparky."
+That's how I got my pony, Sparky."

-"I loved all of him beyond death.
+"I loved all of him.
 Pony steaks, pony ribs, pony roast.
 But a pony like that, you don't want to eat all at once.
-I made a smoker so I could make pony sausages, pony bacon, pony ham..."
+I made a smoker so I also made pony sausages, pony bacon, pony ham..."

 Acting innocent, I corrected her, "A horror?
 Me?
-I hope not.
-Horrifically funny maybe."
+Horribly funny I hope."

 She seemed to have forgotten to ignore me and asked, "Wait, wasn't today your birthday?"